Awais1028/BackDrop/frontend/PRD.md

 *   **Entity Lifecycle Rules:**
     *   **User:** Full CRUD.
 Account deletion requires confirmation and offers data export.
     *   **Project/Script:** Full CRUD.
-Only the Creator who uploaded the script can view, edit, or delete it.
+Only the Creator who uploaded the script can view, edit, or delete it (Operators can view all).
 Deleting a script cascades to delete all associated Integration Slots.
     *   **Integration Slot:** Full CRUD.
 Only the Creator who owns the script can view, edit, or delete its slots.
 A slot cannot be deleted if it has an active (approved/committed) bid/reservation.
     *   **Advertiser/Merchant:** Full CRUD.
 Only the associated User can view/edit their profile.
 Account deletion requires confirmation.
     *   **SKU:** Full CRUD.
 Only the associated Merchant can view, edit, or delete their SKUs.